Venkat-Rajgopal/venkat-rajgopal.github.io/src/content/posts/threading-limitations-python.md

 ```

-A massive CPU heavy task like this, a `for` loop across `n` threads is expected to finish n times faster on your quad-core machine.
-Instead it takes the same time or sometimes even longer.
-This is because of the **Global Interpreter Lock (GIL)** in Python, which allows only one thread to execute at a time, even on multi-core systems.
+For a CPU-heavy task like this, splitting the `for` loop across `n` threads is expected to finish roughly n times faster on a quad-core machine.
+Instead, it takes the same time — sometimes even longer.
+This is because of the **Global Interpreter Lock (GIL)** in Python, which allows only one thread to execute Python bytecode at a time, even on multi-core systems.

-## The Illusion: Python Threading 🧵
+## The Illusion of Parallelism: Python Threading 🧵
-Logically, if we have a 4-core CPU, we should be able to split the 3 million numbers into four chunks and process them simultaneously.
-Using Python's `ThreadPoolExecutor` this would be:
+On paper, a 4-core CPU should let us split the 3 million numbers into four chunks and process them simultaneously.
+Here's what that looks like with Python's `ThreadPoolExecutor`:

 ```python
 import time